sanhaus/control-panel.en/help/discover/using/managing-permissions.md

 ---
-title: About profiles and audiences
+title: Managing permissions to Control Panel
-description: Learn about profiles and audiences management within Adobe Campaign
+description: Learn how to manage permissions to Control Panel
 ---

 # Managing permsissions to Control Panel {#managing-permissions-control-panel}